iceslide/Lili/README.md

 Requirements
 ------------

-This tool is written and tested with Python 2.7
+This tool requires Python 3.
+It is developed and tested in Python 3.2